ahandsel/articles/phrase-cli/phrase-cli-debug-locale-mapping-githubIssue.md

 ## Solution

-Please either...
+Please either:
-* update the documentation ([API](https://developers.phrase.com/api/#post-/projects/-project_id-/uploads) and [.phrase.yml example](https://support.phrase.com/hc/en-us/articles/5784118494492)) to reflect this requirement
+* Update the documentation ([API](https://developers.phrase.com/api/#post-/projects/-project_id-/uploads) and [.phrase.yml example](https://support.phrase.com/hc/en-us/articles/5784118494492)) to reflect this requirement.
-* or update the `phrase-cli` to handle the `locale_mapping` parameter as optional.
+* Update the `phrase-cli` to handle the `locale_mapping` parameter as optional.

 ## Context

 I was trying to use the `phrase push` command to upload a CSV file to update a Phrase Strings project.
-However, I kept encountering the following error:
+However, I encountered the following error:

 ```txt
 API response: {"message":"Validation failed","errors":[{"resource":"Upload","field":"locale_mapping","message":"You must provide a locale_mapping parameter."}]}
 ERROR: 422 Unprocessable Entity
 ```

-I fixed the issue by adding the `locale_mapping` parameter to the `.phrase.yml` file.
+I resolved the issue by adding the `locale_mapping` parameter to the `.phrase.yml` file.
 However, the documentation does not mention that this parameter is required.

 ```yaml
 phrase: